Target video game addiction

-- 1Keep it simple.Explain to your child that spending too much time playing videos games can affect him in unpleasant ways.
-He may not understand at first but be patient, and explain it as many times as it takes, in as many different ways as it takes, for him to understand.Advertisement
+- 1Explain to your child that spending too much time playing videos games can affect him in unpleasant ways.
+He may not understand at first but be patient, and explain it as many times as it takes, in as many different ways as it takes, for him to understand.Keep it simple.Advertisement

 How Can Your Addiction Hurt?

 - Addiction can effect your relationship with your family

 - Addiction can cost you your relationship with your friends

 - Addiction may cause you to lose your job

 - Addiction might make you unhealthy( by missing out on healthy meals, sleep and personal hygiene)

 There is nothing wrong with playing video games.
 They help to pass the time, relieve stress, and bring relaxation.
 Make sure that it doesn't become an addiction.
 And if it does become an addiction take the proper steps to overcome it.